Editor's note: This post has been updated in March 2020 for accuracy and the latest information.

-The Check Engine Light indicator can signal three different types of problems.
+The Malfunction Indicator Light can signal three different types of problems.

-- The most common case is when the indicator light stays on constantly.
+The most common case is when the indicator light stays on constantly.
 It indicates more serious problem that requires action to be taken; the sooner the better.
-Although, sometimes the issues aren’t that serious but can affect the emissions of the vehicle, for example.
+Yet, sometimes the issues aren’t that serious but can affect the emissions of the vehicle, for example.

-- The most serious type of signaling is when the MIL flashes constantly.
-It is a sign that your vehicle’s engine is seriously misfiring.
-The issue is major and the engine should be stopped immediately to prevent serious damage.
-For instance, the condition might cause the catalytic converter to overheat and even cause a fire.
+The most serious type of signaling is when the MIL flashes all the time.
+It is a sign that your vehicle’s engine is misfiring.
+The issue is a major one and you should stop the engine immediately to prevent serious damage.
+For instance, it might cause the catalytic converter to overheat and even cause a fire.

 N.B.
-It is totally normal for the light to illuminate for a few seconds when a vehicle is first started and extinguish when the engine is running.
+It is totally normal for the light to illuminate for a few seconds when you start the engine.
+But it should go out when the engine is running.

-Some OBD-II issues are relatively small and don’t really have much impact on engine operation.
-On the other hand, some of the issues are major and require appropriate measures to be taken.
-Unfortunately, there is no way to distinguish between them by just looking the MIL.
-The only way to find out what’s wrong with the vehicle is to plug in a OBD2 scan tool and read the Diagnostic Trouble Code(s) from the system.
-Every time the OBD system illuminates the MIL light, it will also store a Diagnostic Trouble Code (DTC) in the engine control unit of the vehicle to give information about the detected issue.
+The only way to find out what’s wrong with the car is to plug in a OBD2 scantool.
+The tool and accompanied software can read the Diagnostic Trouble Code(s) from the system.
+Every time the OBD system turns on the MIL light, it will also store a Diagnostic Trouble Code (DTC) in the electronic control unit.
+The DTC will give information about the detected issue.